 Direct debit mandate models:

 Direct debit mandates may be issued on paper or as an electronic document and must contain the necessary items to confirm that debtors have authorised the creditor to debit from their account, including the debtor’s signature.
-Creditors must decide how to obtain their customers’ authorisation to guarantee that their authenticity is not questioned in the event of a dispute.
+Creditors must decide how to obtain their customers’ authorisation to guarantee that its authenticity is not questioned in the event of a dispute.

 The direct debit mandate reference number must be unique, and must be filled in by the creditor when the mandate is signed by the debtor.
 However, if at that time it is not possible to provide that reference number, the creditor may provide it to the debtor subsequently, but always prior to the first payment collection.